dermotte/itec-webpage-mlux/courses/games-ss21.md

 | Mo, 21.6.  | 14-16 | [online](https://www.twitch.tv/dermotte_) | Student Projects: Presentations II |  none |

 ## Game Jam
-You are strongly encouraged to take part in the game jam, date to be announced.
+You are strongly encouraged to take part in the game jam, May 28-30, 2021.
 You can join any group there and the game developed at the game jam can be presented as final project.

 ## Mandatory Exercise 01 - Pong with Löve
 For the first mandatory exercise you are to create a Pong clone with [Löve2D](https://love2d.org/).
 It does not need to be an accurate copy (graphically or otherwise), but just let two people play a game of pong and count the points.
 Your Pong clone should fulfil the following requirements: